Speakers

 Duration: 60 minutes

-Target group: high school students and teachers
+Target group: Students and teachers of upper secondary schools

 How bewitched